 The failure of the Blue Ridge Railroad, employing what was estimated as 2000 people before the War, resulted in adverse social and economic conditions the area.
 After the war, efforts to resurrect the Blue Ridge Railroad failed.
 The railroad that did come to Rabun County was the Tallulah Falls Railroad which ran from Cornelia to Franklin, NC.
 Construction on the Tallulah Falls project, originally referred to as the Northeastern Railroad, began in 1871.
 The goal was to build a railroad connecting Athens to the planned Blue Ridge Railroad, using the right-of-way through Clayton.

-By 1895 the immediate property had as many as eight additional structures: a spring house, smoke house, dance pavilion, wagon shed, pig pens, log cabin, corn crib and stables.
-The spring house is the only structure remaining, several were destroyed to construct the house next door and the smoke house and log cabin were relocated and reconstructed at nearby Foxfire center.
-A interesting walk-through can be found in the 2017 Spring/Summer Foxfire magazine.
-During its early history the Inn was described as “the large ideal country home with a farm run in connection with the house where all kinds of fresh vegetables are raised: chicken and fresh meats daily, milk and butter in plenty”.
+By 1895 the immediate property had as many as eight additional structures: a spring house, smokehouse, dance pavilion, wagon shed, pig pens, log cabin, corn crib, and stables.
+The spring house is the only structure remaining, several were destroyed to construct the house next door and the smokehouse and log cabin were relocated and reconstructed at nearby Foxfire center.
+An interesting walk-through can be found in the 2017 Spring/Summer Foxfire magazine.
+During its early history, the Inn was described as “the large ideal country home with a farm run in connection with the house where all kinds of fresh vegetables are raised: chicken and fresh meats daily, milk and butter in plenty”.
 Amenities included “tennis court, mountain spring water, large verandas, shade trees, free access to grape, plum and apple orchards and a new system of hot and cold waterworks and bathrooms on each floor.”

 The York House Inn was added to the National Register of Historic Places in 1982.
 The Inn was accepted to the Register for its evolution from log cabin to Victorian Inn, landscape architecture making use of the aesthetic features and natural setting, it’s significant association with railroad commerce and finally due to the Gibson and York family significance in local politics.